knpuniversity/symfony2-rest/knpu/episode4/jwt-guard-authenticator.md

 changed.
 It does this by using our *private* key.

 ***TIP
-The private key is only used in case of symmetric signing.
-In the much more common case of assymetric signing the *private* key is used to sign the token, and the *public* key is used to verify the signature.
+The private key is only used in the case of symmetric signing.
+In the much more common case of asymmetric signing, the *private* key is used to sign the token, and the *public* key is used to verify the signature.
 ***